iluwatar/java-design-patterns/role-object/README.md

 In plain words

-> The Role Object pattern suggests to model context-specific views of an object as separate role objects which are dynamically attached to and removed from the core object.
+> The Role Object pattern in Java models context-specific views through separate, dynamically managed role objects, enhancing modular design and runtime adaptability.

 wiki.c2.com says

 > Adapt an object to different client’s needs through transparently attached role objects, each one representing a role the object has to play in that client’s context.
 The object manages its role set dynamically.
 By representing roles as individual objects, different contexts are kept separate and system configuration is simplified.

-**Programmatic Example**
+## Programmatic Example of Role Object Pattern in Java

 The Role Object design pattern is a pattern that suggests modeling context-specific views of an object as separate role objects.
 These role objects are dynamically attached to and removed from the core object.
 The resulting composite object structure, consisting of the core and its role objects, is called a subject.
 A subject often plays several roles and the same role is likely to be played by different subjects.